 User-generated content (UGC) is becoming a standard feature of sports events, festivals and concerts, as audience members increasingly collect and share their own videos using social media.
-COGNITUS will use large scale live events as a setting to assess the feasibility of the project.
-There are two main Use Cases (UC), which will be trialled via use case demonstrators.
-In both instances, the aim is to engage participants in different types of live events, and evaluate:
+COGNITUS used large scale live events as a setting to assess the feasibility of the project.
+Two main Use Cases (UC), were trialled via use case demonstrators.
+In both instances, the aim was to engage participants in different types of live events, and evaluate:

 - The audience’s willingness to create high quality participative content

 - How easily this kind of UCG can be integrated into the broadcast production process

 - How the audience responds to the enhanced experience, and whether they are likely to consume similar content in the future